Shaquille O'Neal: MVP and championship seasons (1999–2002)

 In January 2002, he was involved in a spectacular on-court brawl in a game against the Chicago Bulls.
 He punched center Brad Miller after an intentional foul to prevent a basket, resulting in a melee with Miller, forward Charles Oakley, and several other players.
 O'Neal was suspended for three games without pay and fined $15,000.
 For the season, O'Neal averaged 27.2 points and 10.7 rebounds, excellent statistics but below his career average; he was less of a defensive force during the season.

 Matched up against the Sacramento Kings in the 2002 Western Conference finals, O'Neal said, "There is only one way to beat us.
 It starts with c and ends with t."
-O'Neal meant "cheat" in reference to the alleged flopping of Kings' center Vlade Divac.
-O'Neal referred to Divac as "she", and said he would never exaggerate contact to draw a foul.
+O'Neal meant "cheat", alluding to the alleged flopping of Kings center Vlade Divac.
+O'Neal referred to Divac as "she" and said he would never exaggerate contact to draw a foul.
 "I'm a guy with no talent who has gotten this way with hard work."

 After the 2001–2002 season, O'Neal told friends that he did not want another season of limping and being in virtually constant pain from his big right toe.
 His trademark mobility and explosion had been often absent.
 The corrective options ranged from reconstructive surgery on the toe to rehabilitation exercises with more shoe inserts and anti-inflammation medication.
-O'Neal was already wary of the long-term damage his frequent consumption of these medications might have.
-He did not want to rush a decision with his career potentially at risk.
+O'Neal was wary of the long-term damage his frequent consumption of these medications might have.
+He did not want to rush a decision with his career at risk.

 Using Jackson's triangle offense, O'Neal and Bryant enjoyed tremendous success, leading the Lakers to three consecutive titles (2000, 2001, and 2002).
 O'Neal was named MVP of the NBA Finals all three times and had the highest scoring average for a center in NBA Finals history.